Exhibition: August 5 to September 1, 2017

 Reception: Saturday June 3 from 2 to 4 pm

 As an art collector, Stan Fry specializes in early twentieth-century American Impressionism.
 He began collecting over twenty years ago and has since held a number of exhibitions in public locations and in his private gallery.
 Fry has commissioned books about multiple facets of art history, including those focusing on artists William Jurian Kaula and Walter Franklin Lansil.
 His collection features nearly 2000 works.
 Recently, Fry began Fry Fine Art, an online gallery where parts of his collection are for sale.

 In his professional career, Fry is the founder, chairman, and chief executive officer of FlashPoint Technology Inc. He is also the founder and chairman of PictureWorks Technology, Image Software, Pixami, Optical Devices, and Collision Technology.
 He served as Director for Research and Development of Wang Laboratories from January 1979 until May 1995.
 He is an acknowledged imaging technology expert in the computer industry.
 Throughout his career, his contributions have helped shape the development, conceptualization, design, and creation of dozens of hardware and software imaging products.
 He is recognized as a pioneer and expert in optical character recognition, imaging scanning technology, mobile computing, image storage, and video processing.
 He also holds nearly 1,400 patents and developed the first commercially available scanner.

-"We are delighted to be featuring this extraordinary collection filled with some of the most prolific artists of the American Impressionist period," says President and Executive Director Sara Bogosian.
+"We are delighted to be featuring this second extraordinary collection filled with some of the most prolific American artists of the 20th century," says President and Executive Director Sara Bogosian.
 "The Whistler House Museum of Art invites everyone to experience the works of these truly remarkable artists."